timruiterkamp/functional-programming/README.md

     -   Updated my readme and process while thinking of next steps I should dive into
     -   Started on the webscraper for amazon to get the prices
     -   Tried connecting to amazon and ebay API but got stuck in authentication errors
+    -   After multiple tries I decided to create my own scraper with puppeteer and I got the prices!
     ***
 -   Friday
+    -   Finetuned the scraper to select only books and using the filters 'nederlandstaling' and            'tweedehans' on the bol.com website to get realistic results.
 ---

 ### Week 2